j-h-a/ios-build-scripts/README.md

 validates the JSON at compile time.

-The validation saves time if you are using hand-written JSON data in your app bundle as it finds any errors at compile time, wile the comments allow you to annotate your hand-written JSON.
+The validation saves time if you are using hand-written JSON data in your app bundle as it finds any errors at compile time, while the comments allow you to annotate your hand-written JSON.
 Only lines that begin with `//` (optionally preceeded by whitespace) are stripped.